The Jingle Punks Hipster Orchestra is a chamber ensemble like nothing you’ve ever seen.

 The group, launched as a whimsical, meta-marketing vehicle for attracting compositional and arrangement client work, has garnered widespread acclaim since forming in the spring of 2011.

-The Jingle Punks Hipster Orchestra has been featured on Perez Hilton, Mashable, and Stereogum, has appeared on Last Call With Carson Daly, and periodically embark on unique tours of non-traditional venues.
+The Jingle Punks Hipster Orchestra has been featured on Brooklyn Vegan, Perez Hilton, Mashable, and Stereogum, has appeared on Last Call With Carson Daly, and periodically embark on unique tours of non-traditional venues.
 A recent tour took the Orchestra to the offices of the top ad agencies in the US and Canada, including Ogilvy and Mather Worldwide, Wieden and Kennedy, Leo Burnett, and Grip.
 The jaunt attracted widespread media attention, most notably from The New York Times, which observed that, ‘depending on the setting, even familiar music can surprise.’